 Verification of Nuclear Weapon Declarations

-The main focus of this working group will be on how to verify a declaration of a number of nuclear weapons in a state.
+The main focus of this working group was how to verify a declaration of a number of nuclear weapons in a state.
 This working group is co-chaired by the Poland and the United Kingdom.

 Verification of Reductions

-The main focus of this working group will be on how to verify the reduction of a declared number of nuclear weapons in a state.
+The main focus of this working group was how to verify the reduction of a declared number of nuclear weapons in a state.
 This working group is co-chaired by Australia and the Netherlands.

 Technologies for Verification

-The main focus of this working group will be to identify and advance a limited number of key verification technologies.
+The main focus of this working group was to identify and advance a limited number of key verification technologies.
 This working group is co-chaired by Sweden and the United States.

 The Phase I working groups were: